 The n() option specifies the number of quantiles.

-The resulting will be an ordered categorical variable, frequently used for grouping with the by prefix or with over() in graphs.
+The result will be an ordered categorical variable, frequently used for grouping with the by prefix or with over() in graphs.
 For example, you can create a box plot of income over the five quintiles with:

 graph box income, over(inc_quint)

-5.6 Creating Categorical Variables From Cutpoints
+4.6 Creating Categorical Variables From Cutpoints

-The cutpoints must be put in a variable in the data set, normally one you’ll create just for this purpose, but the values won’t actually belong to the observations they’re attached to.
+The cutpoints must be put in a variable in the data set, normally one you’ll create just for this purpose.
+But the values won’t actually belong to the observations they’re attached to.
 Rather the value of the cutpoint for the first observation will be the maximum value for the first category, the value for the second observation will be the maximum for the second category, etc. The maximum value is included in the category (i.e. the rule is value <= max).
 You should have more observations than categories, so the rest will get missing values.
 Normally you’ll drop this variable as soon as you’re done with it.

 For decades we want the cutpoints to be 9, 19, 29 up through 99 (recall that in the ACS 93 really means “93 or older”).
 You can do that with: